-For more on this topic, see Saturated Fat Seen as Heart Red Herring, Cholesterol Myth Busted for Good?, False Advice on Fats?, Big Sugar Paid Scientists to Pin Heart Disease on Saturated Fats, and Major Study Exonerates Saturated Fat, who subtitle conveys its other key finding: “Big review sees no heart risk from saturated fat, but harm from omega-6-rich vegetable oils”.
+For more on this topic, see Saturated Fat Seen as Heart Red Herring, Cholesterol Myth Busted for Good?, False Advice on Fats?, Big Sugar Paid Scientists to Pin Heart Disease on Saturated Fats, and Major Study Exonerates Saturated Fat, whose subtitle conveys its other key finding: “Big review sees no heart risk from saturated fat, but harm from omega-6-rich vegetable oils”.

 New findings put bacteria-generated fats under the spotlight

-University of Connecticut UConn researchers believe they may have solved part of the puzzle surrounding arterial plaque.
+University of Connecticut (UConn) researchers believe they may have solved part of the puzzle surrounding arterial plaque.